ThreeSixtyGiving/standard/documentation/prepare-data.md

 Contact the 360Giving Helpdesk via <support@threesixtygiving.org> to discuss your options for setting up your Salesforce grants management system for 360Giving publishing.

 #### Guidance for community foundations using Digits2 Salesforce system
-If you are a community foundation using the Digits2 grants management system, please refer to our special guidance about the built-in 360Giving data extract to publishing 360Giving data: <a href="https://threesixtygiving.org/communityfoundations/cf-publishing-guide" target="_blank">https://threesixtygiving.org/communityfoundations/cf-publishing-guide</a>
+If you are a community foundation using the Digits2 grants management system, please refer to our special guidance about the built-in 360Giving data extract to publishing 360Giving data <a href="https://threesixtygiving.org/communityfoundations/cf-publishing-guide" target="_blank">here.</a>

 The guide includes a video walk-through and instructions on how to export 360Giving-formatted data from your Digits2 system.
 The step-by-step instructions for using the extract tool are also available to download in a PDF version.